python-sprints/python-sprints.github.io/pandas/guide/source/pandas_docstring.rst

 Section 1: Short summary
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The short summary is a single sentence that express what the function does in a
+The short summary is a single sentence that expresses what the function does in
-concise way.
+a concise way.

 The short summary must start with a capital letter, end with a dot, and fit in
 a single line.
 It needs to express what the object does without providing